-draft LAD.18 Our general practice is to also include a summary of any submissions or consultative processes, and any resulting changes to the final LAD.
+the closing date for submissions on the draft LAD (or if relevant, the revised draft LAD), which would usually be mid-December.
+The final LAD has the same content requirement as the draft LAD.
+Our general practice is to also include a summary of any submissions or consultative processes, and any resulting changes to the final LAD.